 It is also recommended that you treat every single family member, whether or not any other member of the family is presenting with symptoms of worms.
 This is because worms are spread extremely easily from person to person so it’s imperative that you address all aspects of the spread of pinworms.
 It is also suggested that you repeat this treatment in around 2 weeks.

 For ongoing and persistent worms, I always refer my clients to a child Naturopath to ensure that you adequately rid of the pinworms completely.
-I refer my clients to Ashlee Yates at Nurtures Children’s Health for any natural remedies.
+I refer my clients to Ashlee Yates at Nurtures Children’s Health for natural and permanent remedies.

 If you would like to connect and chat about your child's sleep, you can book in for a 15 minute discovery call.